Viomi S9 UV Robot Vacuum Review

 When trying to add it in Google Home, it doesn’t get discovered when using Mi Home, you need to add it through Viomi MiHome in Works with Google.
 Once added, you can only start or pause the vacuum or dock it.
 There are no cleaning mode or strength options, for those you will still need to use Mi Home app.

 Use the Xiaomi Miot Auto custom component and add the vacuum using the cloud option.
-Home Assistant will discover a vacuum entity and a batter sensor.
+Home Assistant will discover a vacuum entity and a battery sensor.
 Both entities will have all the available statuses of the vacuum (consumables, various modes, etc.) in sensor attributes.
 You will need to create a few template entities based off of the attributes and some automations/scripts to get total control.
 I will try and get deeper into those in another how-to article.

 This is a powerful dirt and germs killer that’s being slightly hindered by nonsensical choices in the app and limited integrations with other smart home systems.
 The design is, again, brilliant, vacuuming and mopping is the best I’ve seen yet and, cherry on top, it kills germs.
 Not needing to empty the dust bin every few days is actually a big plus, except for the reminder of how lazy I have become.
 Hopefully there will be more firmware and app updates to address all the nagging issues and get the user experience to the level this vacuum deserves.